Discover how the MIND diet can help protect your brain and potentially delay or prevent dementia through everyday food choices

 Transcript Summary

-Alzheimer’s disease and cognitive reserve
+Alzheimer’s disease burden and pathology

-Risk factors and the brain–heart connection
+Risk factors and heart–brain connection

-Nutrients with strong evidence
+Nutrients with strong and moderate evidence

-Vitamin E from food versus supplements
+Vitamin E from food vs supplements

-Gamma‑tocopherol, brain tissue, and pathology
+Gamma-tocopherol, alpha-tocopherol, and brain pathology

-Omega‑3 fatty acids and fish
+Omega-3 fatty acids, fish, and DHA

 Fish intake and Alzheimer’s risk

-Vegetables, berries, and brain aging
+Vegetables, berries, and specific plant foods

 Outcomes, biomarkers, and future directions